midzer/choices/README.md

 **Input types affected:** `select-one`, `select-multiple`

-**Usage:** Whether the dropdown should appear above or below the input.
+**Usage:** Whether the dropdown should appear above (`top`) or below (`bottom`) the input.
 By default, if there is not enough space within the window the dropdown will appear above the input, otherwise below it.

 ### resetScrollPosition
 **Type:** `Boolean` **Default:** `true`